FReeZA 2025-27

 What's Funded

-Projects are expected to deliver youth-led events and activities that respond to local needs, build young people's skills and participation, support pathways into the creative industries, ensure safe and inclusive engagement, and report against agreed milestones, budgets and final acquittal requirements.
+Projects are expected to deliver youth-led or youth-informed events, build young people's skills and participation, support inclusive and accessible engagement, create pathways into the creative industries, manage risks and child safety appropriately, and complete reporting and acquittal requirements under the funding agreement.Grant not accepting applications

 Applicant Types